-Mozambique Receives $2 Million Insurance Premium for Drought Protection as African Risk Financing Programme Reaches $150 Million Milestone
+Mozambique Receives $2 Million Insurance Premium For Drought Protection As African Risk Financing Programme Reaches $150 Million Milestone

 Under ADRiFi, the African Development Bank provides financing and subsidises insurance premiums for participating African countries while strengthening their capacity to manage climate risks.
 The African Risk Capacity Group (ARC) delivers the sovereign risk insurance and rapid payouts when disaster thresholds are triggered, while donor countries including the UK, Switzerland, Canada, Norway, and the Netherlands contribute funding through the Multi-Donor Trust Fund to support program implementation.

-To mark Mozambique’s receipt of premium funds, a ceremonial cheque was presented to Albertina Fruquia Fumane, Permanent Secretary at Mozambiq’e’s Ministry of Finance.
-She described the cou’try’s risk insurance polici“s as “a strategic instrument of anticipation that enables the state to protect the most vulnerable, maintain social stability, and mitigate the economic impacts of recurring climate”shocks.”
+To mark Mozambique's receipt of premium funds, a ceremonial cheque was presented to Albertina Fruquia Fumane, Permanent Secretary at Mozambique's Ministry of Finance.
+She described the country's risk insurance policies as“a strategic instrument of anticipation that enables the state to protect the most vulnerable, maintain social stability, and mitigate the economic impacts of recurring climate shocks.”

-Vice-President of the National Institute for Disaster Risk Management and Reduction (INGD), Gabriel Belem Monteiro, the executing agency, called the 2025 Climate and Disas“er Risk Financing Forum “a strategic opportunity to strengthen capabilities, align policies, and consolidate African leadership i” disaster risk management.”
+Vice-President of the National Institute for Disaster Risk Management and Reduction (INGD), Gabriel Belem Monteiro, the executing agency, called the 2025 Climate and Disaster Risk Financing Forum“a strategic opportunity to strengthen capabilities, align policies, and consolidate African leadership in disaster risk management.”

-Anthony Mothae Maruping, Board Chairperson of the African Risk Capacity, a partner in the ADRi’i program, framed Mozambique’s experience“as a model for the continent.
-“This sends a powerful message to the rest of the continent: when Africa leads with ”oresight and unity, Africa wins,” Maruping said.
+Anthony Mothae Maruping, Board Chairperson of the African Risk Capacity, a partner in the ADRiFi program, framed Mozambique's experience as a model for the continent.“This sends a powerful message to the rest of the continent: when Africa leads with foresight and unity, Africa wins,” Maruping said.

-Country Director of the World Food Programme in Mozambique, Ms. Claire Conan, empha“ized the urgency of acting early: “Parametric insuranc— i’ more than a financial instrument—it’s a commitment to proactive action.
-In a world where resources are increasingly limited, acting early, efficiently, and ba—ed on evidence is not just good practi”e—it is a moral and economic imperative.”
+Country Director of the World Food Programme in Mozambique, Ms. Claire Conan, emphasized the urgency of acting early:“Parametric insurance is more than a financial instrument-it's a commitment to proactive action.
+In a world where resources are increasingly limited, acting early, efficiently, and based on evidence is not just good practice-it is a moral and economic imperative.”

 Forum attendees took the time to make a field visit to drought-affected communities in Magude District, Maputo Province, enabling them to observe directly how insurance premiums deliver tangible support to hard hit communities.